Rostyslav-Liashenko/LearnCSharp/README.md

 Follow these instructions:
 ```
-Go to the link to the official website of the Rider<br>
+Go to the link to the official website of the Rider
-Choose your OS<br>
+Choose your OS
-Follow the instructions on the site for your operating system<br>
+Follow the instructions on the site for your operating system
 ```
 ---